-The US furthmore requires that you report all financial interest you have in the US or abroad (FBAR).
+The US further requires that you report all financial interest you have in the US or abroad (FBAR).
 The US regulations on reporting these investments are complex.
-Therefore, we advise you to have this screened by a tax advisor specialised in filing for US citizens abroad.
+Therefore, we advise you to have this screened by a tax advisor specializing in filing for US citizens abroad.
 Americans Overseas can provide you with names of professionals if desired.

-A PFIC ( Passive Foreign Investment Company) is simply a “pooled investment” registered outside of the United States encompassing mutual funds, exchange-traded funds (EFTs), closed-end funds, hedge funds, insurance products and non-U.S. pension plans.
-Having so called PFICs results in punitive tax.
+A PFIC ( Passive Foreign Investment Company) is simply a “pooled investment” registered outside of the United States encompassing mutual funds, exchange-traded funds (EFTs), closed-end funds, hedge funds, insurance products, and non-U.S. pension plans.
+Having so-called PFICs results in punitive tax.
 FATCA makes it nearly impossible for the IRS to not tax them.
 Do you have PFICs?
 Or are you unsure?
-Be well informed, contact Americans Overseas for an affordable financial service adapted to your wishes, investment and knowledge.
+Be well informed, and contact Americans Overseas for an affordable financial service adapted to your wishes, investment, and knowledge.
 Avoid this punitive tax.

-For people with an American nationality, it can be good to find out what options there are to save for retirement income.
-For example, there are IRAs (individual retirement account) and Roth IRAs, these savings options can be very interesting from a tax perspective.
+For people with American nationality, it can be good to find out what options there are to save for retirement income.
+For example, there are IRAs (individual retirement accounts) and Roth IRAs, these savings options can be very interesting from a tax perspective.